Behat/docs/user_guide/testing_features.rst

 #.
 Will try to initialize all these context classes into objects.

 #.
-Will search for :doc:`step definitions </user_guide/testing_features/defining_step_definitions>` and
+Will search for :doc:`step definitions </user_guide/testing_features/defining_reusable_actions>` and
-   :ref:`user-guide--feature-contexts--hooking-into-the-test-process--hooks` in all of them.
+   :ref:`user-guide--testing-features--hooking-into-the-test-process--hooks` in all of them.

 .. note::